|LPI Hilltop 8929-2N 1:25000

 Pass through the locked gate to the west, and follow the fire trail around the perimeter of the Wattle Ridge property for 1.7km (25 min) to an intersection with a less distinct fire trail, and a signboard.
 Continue straight ahead on the more distinct trail, the Nattai Road, as opposed to the one to the left signposted Starlights Trail.

 The walking is fairly flat and easy.
 The ridge generally heads NNW, and it is 4.7km (60 min) to an intersection with another fire trail, not signposted.
-The right hand branch descends into a creek, and follows it down to the Nattai River much further north, so keep to the left branch.
+The right hand branch descends into a creek, and follows it down to the Nattai River much further north, so keep to the left branch, passing another turnoff to the right after 70m.
 This trail swings west for 900m (10 min), and then SW at a small knoll where an overgrown fire trail heads off north.

 After another 900m, the track starts to descend, and you start to get filtered views of the Nattai Valley opening up before you.